Ayşe Sultan (daughter of Ahmed I): 7th marriage

-She apparently anxiously awaited her intended husband's arrival – which he delayed for months – for she dispatched several emissaries to bring him to the capitol.
-Her head servant, Mercan Ağa, finally succeeded in the task, and when Ibşir and his troops reached her palace in Üsküdar she treated him and the statesmen that had come to receive him to a great banquet, "like a feast of Hatem Tay", according to Evliya Çelebi.
+She apparently anxiously awaited her intended husband's arrival – which he delayed for months – for she dispatched several emissaries to bring him to the capital.
+Her head servant, Mercan Ağa, finally succeeded in the task, and when Ibşir and his troops reached her palace in Üsküdar, she treated him and the statesmen that had come to receive him to a great banquet, "like a feast of Hatem Tay", according to Evliya Çelebi.
 Their wedding took place on 28 February 1655.
-Their life together was short, ending upon his execution.
+Their life together was short, ending upon his execution in May of the same year.

+8th marriage

+In 1656 she married for the eighth and last time, with Ermeni Süleyman Pasha.
+She died the follow year.

 Issue

 By her third husband, Ayşe had two sons: